Our IFA Acquisitions and Disposals Service

 Recent examples of our work in this sector include:

-• Advising an owner of an IFA practice on the disposal of 80% of the shares in a practice, including a complex price adjustment mechanism, security requirements and consultancy arrangements;
+- advising an owner of an IFA practice on the disposal of 80% of the shares in a practice, including a complex price adjustment mechanism, security requirements and consultancy arrangements;

 Why Work With Our Corporate Lawyers?

-• We have been ranked as a Top Tier law firm by the Legal 500 for the last seven years.
+- We have been ranked as a Top Tier law firm by the Legal 500 for the last seven years.

-• You will receive city-quality corporate law advice at regional prices.
+- You will receive city-quality corporate law advice at regional prices.

-• Price transparency - we provide our clients with an estimate at the outset of any piece of work with ongoing updates throughout the matter.
+- Price transparency - we provide our clients with an estimate at the outset of any piece of work, with ongoing updates throughout the matter.

-• Our 5 Corporate Partner led service ensures you receive the very best legal advice and commercially minded support.
+- Our Corporate Partner-led service ensures you receive the very best legal advice and commercially minded support.

-• We have a large team with experience across a diverse variety of sectors, focused on achieving your objectives and hitting your deadlines.
+- We have a large team with corporate finance experience across a diverse variety of business sectors, including financial services.
+Our team focuses on achieving your objectives and meeting your deadlines, especially in legal matters pertaining to public companies.

-• We are a full-service law firm operating from a one-site office, which means our teams communicate effectively and efficiently and our Corporate Lawyers can draw on support from other specialist lawyers such as property and employment lawyers.
+- We are a full-service law firm operating from a one-site office, which means our teams communicate effectively and efficiently, and our Corporate Lawyers can draw on support from other specialist lawyers, such as property and employment lawyers.

-• Our Corporate Solicitors use the latest technology to ensure that we are working as efficiently as possible and that geographical distance is no bar to us from providing you excellent client service.
+- Our Corporate Solicitors use technology and AI effectively to ensure that we are working as efficiently as possible and that geographical distance is no bar to us from providing you with excellent client service.

-• We were the winners of ‘Corporate Team of the Year 2021’ at the Manchester Legal Awards.
+- We were the winners of ‘Corporate Team of the Year 2021’ at the Manchester Legal Awards.

-• Take a look at the Myerson Promise for further benefits of working with us here.
+- Take a look at the Myerson Promise for further benefits of working with us here.

 Testimonials

 Home-grown or recruited from national, regional or City firms.
-Our specialists are experts in their fields and respected by their peers.
+Our corporate solicitors are experts in their fields and respected by their peers.